Emilianopp/WeightRoomTraffic/README.md

 ### Modeling
 Due to the data being sequenced via time, a Recurrent Neural Network was the choice of model.
-To view exact hyperparameters and procedure used, please reference [the formal report](https://github.com/Emilianopp/WeightRoomTraffic/blob/main/WeightRoomReport.pdf) or the jupyter notebook
+To view exact hyperparameters and procedure used, please reference [the formal report](https://github.com/Emilianopp/WeightRoomTraffic/blob/main/WeightRoomReport.pdf) or the corresponding [jupyter notebook](https://github.com/Emilianopp/WeightRoomTraffic/blob/main/Notebooks/NUERAL_net.ipynb)

-Future features are:
+### Future goals
+When the recreation centre reopens I have a few ideas on how to deploy this model to benefit my fellow students, below I list my future plans;

 * Periodically downloading necessary data to make traffic prediction
 * Obtain access to Weight Room's twitter account to obtain more data
 * Make an infrastructure to periodically tweet daily weight room traffic once the facility re-opens